 College of Science & Engineering

-- In an effort to parallel experimental protein biosensor projects, the researchers will be running a series of Brownian dynamics simulations to model protein-protein interactions and thereby develop a method to interpret experimental FRET data.
-This has implications for both the aSyn and tau work as well as their receptor biosensor systems.
+In an effort to parallel the group's experimental protein biosensor projects, they are running a series of Brownian dynamics simulations to model protein-protein interactions and thereby develop a method to interpret experimental FRET data.
+This has implications for both the aSyn and tau work as well as for receptor biosensor systems.

-- The group will study the interaction dynamics of the extracellular domain of tumor necrosis factor receptor 1 (TNFR1), which binds tumor necrosis factor (TNF), regulating inflammatory response.
+Finally, the group is studying the interaction dynamics of the extracellular domain of tumor necrosis factor receptor 1 (TNFR1), which binds tumor necrosis factor (TNF), regulating inflammatory response.